SAP-samples/teched2023-DA263/Exercises_Content/9_1_HC_HanaTables/3_DBX_HANATables.md

 ------
 ### Try it out!

 Explore how to partition a table using practical examples.
-For demonstration purposes, use the **GX_EMPLOYEES** table, which contains a conveniently rounded number of 100,000 records.
+For demonstration purposes, use the **GX_CUSTOMERS** table, which contains a conveniently rounded number of 100,000 records.
 Note that any table can be partitioned.

-Currently, the GX_EMPLOYEES table does not contain any partitions, and all 100,000 records are in a single table.
+Currently, the GX_CUSTOMERS table does not contain any partitions, and all 100,000 records are in a single table.
 Confirm by examining the metadata of the table in the SAP HANA Cloud Database Explorer.
 Upon inspection, observe that the Partition tab is blank, indicating the absence of any partitions in the table.

 ![](./Images/DBX_Tables/image07.png)